 Your NHS number is unique to you and this number identifies you on NHS computer systems.
 If you have a copy of your NHS number, please have the number available when you first see the midwife or go to the hospital for your maternity care.

 What are screening tests?

-Screening tests can help to detect some of the conditions that may affect either you or your baby.
-They do not show for certain whether you or your baby are affected.
-They show what chance there is that you or your baby are affected.
+Screening tests can help to detect some of the conditions that you or your baby may have.
+They show what chance there is that you or your baby has the condition.